Ashley AndersonFounder & Development Director

 Rachel FinleyFamily Success Manager

-Joana PerezService Coordinator
+Joana PerezService Coordinator in Hall

 Brian Anderson is the CEO and Executive Director of SAFFT.
 As co-founder, Brian spent 12 years working for a number of successful technology companies in various sales and operations roles while supporting the organization as a volunteer.
 Brian has a B.S. degree in Commerce and Business Administration with an MIS focus from the University of Alabama.
 Brian joined the team officially in 2013 serving in multiple roles including Director of Programs and COO.
 In August 2016, Brian took over as CEO.
 Brian serves this mission because he has a passion, love, and faith in watching families experience true, generational change.
 Brian is married with three amazing children including an adopted child.